-Each Super Pole must provide a 3-minute warmup to competitors and allow 6 laps for competitors to submit their fastest lap.
+Each Super Pole must provide a 3-minute warmup to competitors and allow 6 laps over a minimum of 3 minutes for competitors to submit their fastest lap.

 For Sanctioned classes the No 1 ranked driver after completion of the qualifying heats will move up directly into the main final and take the pole position on the starting grid.
 The drivers ranked 2nd to 5th will compete in a “super-pole” final after completing the last round of qualifying.
 Each driver will drive the “super-pole”, The running order will be 5, 4, 3, 2.
 The driver that scores the fastest lap will also move up straight to the main final and take second position on the grid.
 The other drivers from the super-pole will start in the semi-finals as per their qualifying position.